-Diaper rashes often occur due to skin irritation due to wet diaper left on for too long, too-tight diapers or due to the use of a specific soap, wipes or a diaper.
+Diaper rashes often occur due to skin irritation due to wet diapers left on for too long, too-tight diapers or due to the use of a specific soap, wipes or a diaper (3).

-- Most baby skin rashes are not a serious problem, but few of them may be a sign of infection and need a special care.
-If you find that the rashes are too serious, visit your paediatrician for better treatment right away
+- Most baby skin rashes are not a serious problem, but few of them may be a sign of infection and need special care.
+If you find that the rashes are too serious, visit your pediatrician for better treatment right away.

 5. Skin Problems:

 - Eczema is a red, itchy rash that may or may not occur in response to a cause.
-It usually occurs on the baby’s face, elbow, arms or behind knees, chest.
-If the child’s family experience with allergies, asthma or atopic dermatitis, the baby may be at a risk of getting affected by eczema.
-Use mild soaps and apply soft amounts of moisturizers
+It usually occurs on the baby’s face, elbow, arms or behind knees and chest.
+According to the American Academy of Dermatology Association, 25% of all children have eczema, and 60% of all adults with eczema develop eczema before age one.
+If the child’s family experiences allergies, asthma or atopic dermatitis, the baby may be at a risk of getting affected by eczema.
+Use mild soaps and apply liberal amounts of a gentle moisturizer or cream.

 - Some babies also tend to develop acne; however, they are not the same as teenage acne.
-If the problem persists, visit your paediatrician
+If the problem persists, visit your pediatrician (4).

 6. Dry Skin:

 If your baby has dry skin, use a natural moisturizer to keep the skin hydrated, soft and supple.
-Pure coconut oil is a favorite.
+Pure coconut oil is a favorite (5).

-- Avoid bathing your baby too often, as it may sap the vital nutrients from the skin, leaving it dull and dry
+- Avoid bathing your baby too often or for too long, as it may sap the vital nutrients from the skin, leaving it dull and dry.

-- Use the best skin care products made especially for babies.
-Be careful if baby is allergic to any products like bath gels, shampoos and lotions
+- Use the best skin care products specially designed for babies and make sure the baby is not allergic to bath gels, shampoos, sunscreens, or lotions.

 7. General Baby Skin Care Tips: